CloudFront Functions vs Lambda@Edge

 • Each event type (viewer request, origin request, origin response, and viewer response) can have only one edge function association.

-• CloudFront Functions and Lambda@Edge in viewer events (viewer request and viewer response) cannot be combined.
+• CloudFront Functions and Lambda@Edge in viewer events (viewer request and viewer response) cannot be combined on the same cache behavior.

 • CloudFront does not invoke edge functions for viewer response events when the origin returns an HTTP status code 400 or higher.